 NGO Internship: Available for volunteers staying more than 2 months.

-Cost: The price gets cheaper, the longer you stay.
-Volunteers can join to either scuba dive or snorkel only:
+Cost: The price gets cheaper, the longer you stay – available here

 As a volunteer, you will:

 - Help preserve Fiji’s marine and coastal biodiversity.

 - Dive and snorkel to study the health of the coral reef habitats and relate that information to species conservation.

 - Use underwater visual census methods to survey indicator and commercial fish and invertebrate species, such as nudibranchs.